rafraph/btc_aggregator/README.md

 ## What it does?
 This program register to the Order Book of INX and Bitfinex.

-It save the orders in an order set and update it when new order arrived.
+It save the orders in an `SortedSet` and update it when new order arrived.

-Every 1.5 second it compares the prices and print to the console the best Buy/Sell price between the two platforms.
+Every 1.5 second it compares the prices and print to the console the best Buy and Sell prices between the two platforms.